Brexit: How travel to the European Union from 2021 will change - News 24

 A passport issued on 30 June 2011 is regarded by the EU as expiring on 30 June 2021.
 Therefore if the holder attempted to board a plane to the European Union on New Year’s Day 2021, it would be considered to have insufficient validity and the airline would be obliged to turn them away – even though the British passport has almost 15 months to run.

 Until September 2018, the UK government appeared unaware of the problem.
 Once the issue was identified, the practice of giving up to nine months’ grace ended abruptly.
-But tens of millions of passports valid for longer than 10 years are believed to be in circulation.
+But tens of millions of passports valid for longer than 10 years are in circulation.

 Border formalities